cmtt/publicsuffixlist/README.md

 ```
 options:
 ##### ``filename {string}``
 Supplies a filename as source for the data file.
-By default it'll be the file loaded while installation.
+This will be Mozilla's "effective_tld_names.dat" by default.

 ##### ``buffer {object}``
 Supplies a buffer as source for the data file.